 This sequence is designed to introduce students to the mathematical content of the theory of contingencies.
-The sequence includes the material on life contingencies in the Associateship Examination 150 of the Society of Actuaries.
+The sequence includes some material from the new Examinations 3 and 4 of the Society of Actuaries and the Casualty Actuarial Society.
 The sequence is required for the undergraduate major in actuarial science.